LISTEN TO MY LATEST PODCAST EPISODE

 Poorly finished edges

-Poorly finished edges are defects found on the inside of the garment, like rough or frayed fabric edges that are inadequately sewn – giving garments an unfinished and untidy look.
+Poorly finished edges are defects found on the inside of the garment, like rough or frayed fabric edges that are inadequately sewn.
+This gives the garments an unfinished and untidy look.

 Causes of poorly finished edges: poor workmanship, not using proper seam finishing techniques, skipping edge stitching or serging